Geometric Manin's Conjecture for Fano 3-Folds: Irreducibility of Moduli Spaces of Free Curves

 \section{Irreducibility of Moduli Spaces of Free Curves}

 Section 4.1 outlines a general strategy for proving irreducibility of spaces of free curves on smooth varieties.
-Section 4.2 contains specialized results about smooth Fano threefolds that simplify applications of Theorem \ref{Main Method} by verifying \ref{Main Method}(2) in all desired circumstances.
+Section 4.2 simplifies the application of Theorem \ref{Main Method} to smooth Fano threefolds by verifying condition \ref{Main Method}(2) in all appropriate circumstances.
+As Theorem \ref{Main Method} requires understanding families of low-degree curves, Section 4.3 outlines a few results which may be used to count their components.